pestafford/infosec-projects/Home-Automation.md

 This project went through rather smoothly.
 Procuring the hardware took less than a week, and the hypervisor installation was easily achieved.
 Proxmox was installed with no trouble, and then I began the process of installing the virtual machines and containers.

+The virtual machines were relatively easy to install.
+Using the tteck helpers made it simple enough to set up the VMs and the Unifi LXC.
+I did have trouble understanding exactly how to attach the external storage to the NAS logically.
+Once I understood that it needed to be mounted in the VM and mapped directly through the hypervisor, it fell into place.

+Setting up the Home Assistant became a rabbit hole.
+Being able to create dashboards that fit any kind of device will mean that I have even more work to do on the details of the Home Assistant server.
+I may at some point do a write-up explaining how I have Home Assistant set up.
+Some of the highlights include:

+- Map of both floors with indicators and buttons for each smart light
+- Server dashboard showing the vital stats with notifications set to ping admin via mobile app when temperature reaches a certain point
+- different dashboard permissions for each user
+- Multiple layouts for old iPads mounted around the house

 ## Unexpected Issues

 ## Conclusion